jclapis/quantum-course-docs/docs/quantum-algorithms/shors-algorithm.md

 Great!
 This is helpful if we already know what $P$ and $Q$ are, but back to our original problem - we don't.
 We have an approximation of them, but not the real values.
-To find the period of modular exponentations, we need those real values.
+To find the period of modular exponentiations, we need those real values.
 We can do that using a similar technique to the above, known as finding the **convergents of a continued fraction**.